ESO-EPFL/limatch/README.md

 More details on the implementation and usage of the correspondences for trajectory refinement in MLS (car), MLS (handheld) and ALS are available in the original paper.

+[!NOTE]
+LiMatch is under active development and comes without guarantee.
+If you spot a bug or would like a feature to be added, you are welcome to open an issue or a pull request 😃

 ## Usage

 Run the matching pipeline between two example point clouds like this: